racingthebeam/beam256/docs/RAMBLINGS.md

 JS is still fine (and indeed, necessary) for the host environment, since we want the thing to run in a browser.
 But the core should really be in something else.
 I think we'll get the bare minimum up and running in JS then switch to Zig or similar.

+# Function Calling

+BCALL (built in function call) puts return value into a designated register.

+for CALL, we can do this:

+  - CALL r_dst, r_fn, nargs (7 + 7 + 5 = 19)
+  - CALL r_dst, addr, nargs (7 + 16 + 5 = 28 - TOO MANY)

+Some thoughts:

+  - if calling by immediate address, the return value remains on the stack
+    - this "works" but it's inconsitent with everything else
+  - we could just not allow calling by immediate address; the problem here is that every call now requires a MOV before. cycles matter in this little machine :)
+  - in general, for CALL, we could expand max # of args to 127
+    - why? because it would allow us to pass small arrays on the stack
+    - (we're going to add a few index-based MOV opcodes for dealing with stack arrays)

+So we arrive at this:

+  - CALL r_dst(7), r_fn(7), nargs(7)
+  - CALL addr(16), nargs(7)

+With the latter form leaving the return value on the stack.

+Actually wait.
+When control passes to the callee, we lose the context for where the return value is to go.
+So if we want to be able to write the return value directly to a register there's going to need to be some information stored in the stack frame to instruct the machine where to write it.
+Don't know if I like this.